Globally Harmonized System of Classification and Labelling of Chemicals (GHS)

 The GHS Sub-Committee is responsible for maintaining the GHS, promoting its implementation and providing additional guidance as needs arise, while maintaining stability in the system to encourage its adoption.
 Under its auspices, the GHS is regularly revised and updated to reflect national, regional and international experiences in implementing its requirements into national, regional and international laws, as well as the experiences of those doing the classification and labelling.

 The first task of the GHS Sub-Committee was to make the GHS available for worldwide use and application.
 The first edition of the GHS, which was intended to serve as the initial basis for the global implementation of the system, was adopted in December 2002.
 Since then, the GHS has been updated every two years.

 The System is ready for worldwide implementation.
 In its Plan of Implementation (para 22.(c)) adopted in Johannesburg on 4 September 2002, the World Summit on Sustainable Development (WSSD) encouraged countries to implement the new GHS as soon as possible.
-Information about the status of implementation of the GHS by country is available (in English only) in the page following the link "GHS implementation" on the left hand menu.
+Information about the status of implementation of the GHS by country is available (in English only) in the page following the link "GHS implementation and guidance" on the left hand menu.